hirefrank/slack-peer-feedback/README.md

 ## Future Considerations

-- Write peer feedback to a Slack Canvas
+- Write peer feedback to a Slack canvas
 - Allow a manager to request peer feedback on behalf of the employee
 - Provide a mechanism for unsolicited feedback for an employee
 - Write feedback back to a third-party system of record (e.g. Lattice)